pandacase/cs144-computer-networking/README.md

 solutions are all in `apps/` and `libsponge/`,

-and excepet for these two direcotory i didn't update the rest(such as `tests` which containing the source code of tester).
+and excepet for these two direcotory i didn't update the rest.

 Updating:
 - [x] lab0